Bricktech2000/Notes/notes/bind-function.md

 this often leads to deeply nested `if` checks with [[null]] values in languages like C or Java or deeply nested callbacks in languages like JavaScript.

-[[bind]] fixes this issue by providing a way to connect the meaningful output of such [[function]]s to the input of the next one and to short-circuit the alternative output. it makes "world-crossing" [[function]]s composable by turning them into "effects-world"-only [[function]]s.
+the [[bind-function]] fixes this issue by providing a way to connect the meaningful output of such [[function]]s to the input of the next one and to short-circuit the alternative output. it makes "world-crossing" [[function]]s composable by turning them into "effects-world"-only [[function]]s.